rekihattori/awesome-programmers/README.md

 # Awesome Programmers

 A collection of software engineers that deserve to be in this collection.
 They are the most awesome programmers in history.
-Show them some respect
+Lets give them some respect

 ## Table of Contents